 Sue has a Bachelor of Science degree in Early Childhood Education from Salem State College in Massachusetts and a Master’s of Education degree from Harvard University.
 Since 1993, she has worked in a variety of settings as a reading/literacy specialist, at elementary and middle school levels.
 Sue provides teacher in-service sessions in areas of reading assessment and early writing analysis.
 Her particular interests include encouraging young writers and teaching various approaches to comprehension and non-fiction texts.

 Sue has lived on Maui for ten years teaching, tutoring and enjoying the ocean.
 She loves reading historical fiction and art books along with walking and snorkeling.

-Brant Robinson, Maui Tumblers P.E.
-Coach is looking forward to an exciting year with our MHOK students.
-In addition to teaching at MHOK the past two summers as our Sports Week Coach, Coach Brant has been working as a Gymnastics Coach for Maui Tumblers for over a year and a half.
+Brant Robinson In addition to teaching at MHOK’s Summer Explorers Camp, Coach Brant has been working as a Gymnastics Coach for Maui Tumblers for over two and a half years.
 Before his time in Maui, Brant lived in Korea for two years, where he was an English PE teacher and also an after school sports instructor for Bishop Sports.
 He spearheaded a variety of sports programs for the kids in soccer, basketball, baseball, inline skating, and swimming just to name a few.
 Brant also spent a year in Saipan in the visitor industry as a Kids Club Scout leader.

 Brant’s goal is to make sure students learn how important it is to be physically active in life and educate the students about eating the proper foods to help them have the energy they need to stay physically fit.
 In addition to a variety of sports and game curriculum, the program will also focus on learning sportsmanship.
 Last but not least he hopes to see our MHOK students having fun and enjoying themselves.